 20. Does the residue from an electrostatic sprayer damage leather furniture or any material products?

-It can depend on the disinfectant being used, but should not leave a residue after drying.
-If you are worried, we would recommend using a thermal fogger on any fabrics.
+It can depend on the disinfectant being used, but a high-quality product should not leave a residue after drying.
+If you are worried, we would recommend using a thermal fogger to treat this and other fabrics.

 21. How do I disinfect sensitive surfaces such as fabrics or electronics?